COVID-19 vaccine doses have been sold on the dark web. Are they real?

 Sellers on 15 different "dark web" marketplaces have dispersed hundreds of doses of what they allege are COVID-19 vaccines, according to a new study by cybersecurity firm Kaspersky.
 What's more, Kaspersky's researchers believe a significant portion of those sales, as much as 30%, could be of actual vaccines.

-The doses are available for as much as $1,200 a pop, and researchers from Kaspersky, who completed their study two weeks ago, say some vaccine hawkers have completed as many as 500 transactions.
-Galov said the prices have been rising recently, and all of the sales are conducted in cryptocurrencies, like bitcoin, making them hard to track.
-But Kaspersky said at least some of the sellers claimed they were located in the United States.
+The doses are available for as much as $1,200 a pop, and Kaspersky researchers, who finished their study two weeks ago, say some vaccine hawkers have completed as many as 500 transactions.
+Galov said the prices have been rising recently and that all of the sales are conducted in cryptocurrencies, such as bitcoin, making them hard to track.
+But at least some of the sellers claimed they were located in the United States, according to the study.
 Other sellers said they were based in Europe.

-Most of the sellers appear to be unsophisticated and only offering a few doses each.
-But Galov said the Kaspersky researchers found at least a handful of sellers who had completed hundreds of transactions of what appear to be actual vaccines.
+Most of the sellers appeared to be unsophisticated and were only offering a few doses each.
+Still, Galov said the Kaspersky researchers found at least a handful of sellers who had completed hundreds of transactions of what appeared to be actual vaccines.

-One of the vaccine offers Kaspersky found said it's not selling vaccines but instead is accepting donations in exchange for doses.
-"Your donations will help to save more lives so please show your generosity," reads the offer, which instructs donors to send $81 in bitcoin per requested dose upfront, along with a name, address and any known diseases or medical condistions to get a shipment of vaccine.
-It says supplies are limited so "we can save more lives as quickly as possible."
+One of the vaccine advertisements Kaspersky researchers found stated that it wasn't selling vaccines but instead was accepting donations in exchange for doses.
+"Your donations will help to save more lives so please show your generosity," read the offer, which instructed donors to send $81 in bitcoin per requested dose upfront, along with a name, address and any known diseases or medical conditions to get a shipment of vaccine.
+It also stated supplies were limited so "we can save more lives as quickly as possible."

 Lev Kubiak, chief security officer at Pfizer, told CBS MoneyWatch the pharmaceutical company has found some instances of scammers counterfeiting the company's packaging, but no actual doses for sale.